 - Fast access to the niche market.
 If your product requires a specific audience or specialists for its development, you can find them elsewhere in other countries.
 Also, GDM helps SMEs to invade the market with new products quickly and successfully .

 - Rich talent pool.
 Some countries face a dramatic scarcity of talents, so the best choice is to find the required IT professionals on the global market.

 - Ability to focus on core operations.
-As mentioned earlier, some organizations delegate small projects to remote developers, thus, direct more resources to the crucial processes to the in-house members.
+As mentioned earlier, some organizations delegate small projects to remote developers, thus, direct more crucial processes to the in-house members.

 - Cut costs on recruitment and the labor itself.
 GDM company is the one that searches and hires you candidates based on your requirements, needs, and preferences, so no additional expenses are involved in HR management.
 Many countries, especially in CEE, have considerably lower salary rates if compared to the US.

 - Proactive approach, dedication, and effectiveness.
-If remote teams are managed in accordance with managerial philosophy, you will never face a lack of commitment, the timeframes will be achieved, and the quality will be on point.
+If remote teams are managed in accordance with managerial philosophy, you will never face a lack of commitment, the timeframes will be achieved, and the quality will be up to snuff.

 Key Strategies and Challenges of GDM

 In order to achieve maximum efficiency from the services of global delivery or blended outsourcing model, companies must establish a well-planned and prospective set of strategies to align with business goals and objectives .
 Here are some common and useful approaches.

 - Offshore short-term projects for the sake of long-term goals

 Development teams hired from GDM will follow your precise requirements, deadlines, and other guidelines to deliver you a quality product and contribute to the overall project.